woa-vayu/POCOX3Pro-Guides/InstallWindows-en/InstallWindowsManually.md

 ## Going to Mass Storage

-- Let's run the mass storage shell script in order to boot into Mass Storage from SHRP/TWRP.
+- Let's run the mass storage shell script in order to boot into Mass Storage from recovery.
 You must decrypt your data if it asks you to.

 ```batch
 adb shell msc